Cazoo-uk/moronic-puppy/README.md

 # Moronic Puppy

+A framework for serverless event sourcing on Node and AWS.

 ![Moronic Puppy Architecture Diagram](/docs/architecture.png)

 1. The **Event Store** (DynamoDB) holds the live events for quick, easy retrieval.